kmorrell27/UpperCrustCatering/_menus/bar-service.md

 UPPER CRUST CATERING BARTENDERS/WAIT STAFF AND/OR MANAGEMENT RESERVE THE RIGHT TO REFUSE ALCOHOL SERVICE TO ANY PATRON.

+IT IS A POLICY OF UPPER CRUST CATERING THAT WE DO NOT SERVE SHOTS.

 * * *

 DEPOSIT– A 50% deposit is required on all Bar Service Packages 30 days prior to event date.

-A 15% gratuity will be applied if using glassware (vs. disposable) or if a tip jar is not allowed.
+A 18% gratuity will be applied if using glassware (vs. disposable) or if a tip jar is not allowed.

-All applicable taxes and a $35.00 minimum Bar Delivery fee will be applied to all Bar Service events.
+All applicable taxes and a $35 minimum Bar Delivery fee will be applied to all Bar Service events.